 What do you do if you want to know the birth date of Abraham Lincoln?
 You most likely “google” it.
 A few seconds later you know the answer and a lot more about the president.
-But a mere fifteen years ago, we probably looked it up at a library or perhaps in a dusty encyclopedia book if we had one nearby.
+But a mere fifteen years ago, we probably looked it up at a library or in a dusty encyclopedia book.

 It has been said that the years pass faster the older you get.
-On the other hand, there is so many things to do these days.
+On the other hand, there are so many things to do these days.
 As Douglas Coupland wrote in 1995, “In the information dark ages, before 1976, relationships and television were the only forms of entertainment available”.
 Even 15 years later he’s got a point.
-During these 30 years we’ve seen the coming of the computer games, VHS, CD, DVD, cell phone, cable TV… And of course the greatest time killer of them all: Internet.
+During these 30 years we’ve seen the coming of the computer games, cable TV, VHS, CD, DVD, cell phones… And of course the greatest time killer of them all: Internet.

-Google is probably the most visited web site ever made and every minute there are 700 000 search queries being made on Google.
+Google is arguably the most visited web site ever made.
+Every minute there are 700 000 search queries being made on Google (or so they say).
 Suddenly we have a society of abundance, featuring a multitasking lifestyle filled with distractions.
-The abundance is managed by Google, but about the latter?
-Is this affecting us in a negative way?
+How is this affecting us?

 I believe it can impair our ability to create sophisticated thoughts and ideas, as well as shorten our attention span.
 Last year Douglas Coupland wrote A radical pessimist’s guide to the next 10 years.
 One of the points is “In the same way you can never go backward to a slower computer, you can never go backward to a lessened state of connectedness”.
-The social media scrolling mindset is definitely here to stay, even when Facebook as a site will eventually perish.
+The social media scrolling mindset is definitely here to stay, even after platforms such as Facebook and Instagram have perished.

 I read a great article a few years ago called Is Google Making Us Stupid.
 It’s quite long but well worth it.
 It describes the changes many of us are feeling regarding our reading process.